dianavasiliu10/3DMP/Swimming_Dolphin/README.md

 <img src="images/prusa.png" width="30px"> The slicer I use is the [Prusa Slicer](https://www.prusa3d.com/prusaslicer/), for the Prusa 3D Printers in our University's facilities.

+### Features

+The case, the pistons and the waves were the easy part.
+I mostly used Extrude and Fillet on the sketch I made using the canvases or using the original .stl files for measuring.

+Fusion 360 comes with a Spur Gear add-in, so the gears were generated automatically.
+I only had to calculate the dimensions I need for them to work properly.

+The main crank was also easily made with extrusion, along with offset planes, and then split in half on the axis middle with the Split Body tool, using a plane.

+The hard part was, obviously, the dolphin.
+It is made of 10 different components, all made using the Loft tool and offset planes for the sketches.
+The flippers and the tail were made using the Form tool, which allowed me to free-hand model the parts (I only modeled half of each of these 2 parts and then used the Mirror tool).

+There are also a lot of Joints of different types, like Slider Joints for the pistons and Revolute Joints for thhe gears and the crank.

 ## Files

 The repository contains the .f3d file for Fusion 360 and .stl files for the preferred slicer to print the model.